russross/meddler/README.md

 *   localtime: for time.Time and *time.Time fields.
 Converts the
     value to UTC on save, and back to the local time zone on loads.
-    To set your local time zone, use something like:
+    To set your local time zone, make sure the TZ environment variable is set when your program is launched, or use something
+    like:

         os.Setenv("TZ", "America/Denver")